backupbrew/switchbrew/GRC services.md

 Same as
 [\#CompleteOffscreenRecordingFinishEx0](#CompleteOffscreenRecordingFinishEx0 "wikilink")
 except the output struct is returned in the cmdreply.
+Official sw copies the output struct into a "nn::album::AlbumFileEntry".

 ## GetOffscreenLayerError